 3. Make your feedback timely

 - Effective feedback is relatively immediate and often, especially when learning.
-Think of when you learned how to ride a bike or drive a car – making adjustments and corrections if mom or dad waited a couple of weeks before letting you know how you were doing wouldn’t quite be an optimal learning scenario, would it?
+Think back to when you learned how to ride a bike or drive a car.
+If mom or dad corrected you only after letting a few weeks go by in between driving lessons, how easy would it be for you to learn from your mistakes and make adjustments?
 Thankfully for you (and others on the road) their feedback was probably very immediate and often!

-- If you aren’t able to give feedback in a timely manner for assignments that have been turned in, remember that feedback is not always written.
+- Sometimes immediate feedback for student assignments isn’t always possible, but remember that feedback is not always written.

-- Use an extension like Screencastify to record your screen with your voice behind it, while you offer feedback on their writing.
+- Make a recording: Use an extension like Screencastify to record your screen with your voice behind it, while you offer feedback on their writing.